Jayleaf/EMF/README.md

-# Perspective API Discord Bot
+# Perspective API / Tesseract Discord Bot
-Machine-Learning Discord Filter Bot powered by Google's Perspective API.
+Machine-Learning, OCR Discord Filter Bot powered by Google's Perspective API and tesseract.js.

 This is a **Complete Project**.
 This means you have node-modules pre-included.
 If you're a complete beginner, there will be instructions as to how to set this up.
 If you aren't, you *should* know what you have to change to make this bot power up (If not, keep reading).

 **REGARDLESS TO YOUR SKILL, PLEASE READ STEP 3.
 THIS IS IMPORTANT TO SET UP THE API PROPERLY (TRUST ME, ITS VERY DIFFICULT TO FIGURE OUT IF YOU DON'T HAVE INSTRUCTIONS.)**
+**IF YOU DON'T ALREADY HAVE TESSERACT SET UP, READ STEP 4.**

-**HEAD TO https://developers.perspectiveapi.com/s/about-the-api-faqs FOR QUESTIONS ABOUT THE API OR CONTACT `Jayleaf#1234` ON DISCORD FOR QUESTIONS ABOUT THE BOT.**
+**HEAD TO https://developers.perspectiveapi.com/s/about-the-api-faqs FOR QUESTIONS ABOUT PERSPECTIVE OR GO TO https://www.npmjs.com/package/node-tesseract-ocr FOR INFORMATION ABOUT THE TESSERACT NODE PACKAGE.
+YOU CAN CONTACT `Jayleaf#1234` ON DISCORD FOR QUESTIONS ABOUT THE BOT.**

 **STEP 1**
 --